 A. No. We do not recommend anyone without correct knowledge of dilution ratios and application to use household bleach in your machine or spraying onto surfaces via pump sprayers.
 Household bleach is highly toxic and will discolor painted and wooden surfaces.
 It will also damage plants.
 Neither Bleach or any other chemicals should be ran through your pressure washing machine, but through downstream injection.
 Cleaning chemicals can be corrosive to pumps.
 We strongly advise consulting with a professional first.

 A. Essentially they are the same.
 A pressure washer almost always uses cold or normal water while a power washer uses a high pressurized stream of hot water.
 Power washers are not related with cold water while "Pressure Washing" uses waters of any temperature.

 A. Yes.
 Pro Flow has the experience and flexibility to control water pressure and chemical application of many surfaces.
-However, Low-pressure is frequently used.
+However, Low-pressure or Soft-Wash is frequently used in our cleaning process.

 A. Pressure Washing is ideal for many areas of the home including:

 A. Yes, 100% safe and environmentally friendly.
 Pro Flow utilizes eco-friendly soaps and detergents that will not harm animals or damage plants under proper dilution and application.
 However, during "Roof Cleaning" a stronger concentration of chemicals is required.
 Pro Flow exercises caution when Pressure Washing by covering plants near the home to ensure there is no damage from run-off.